 Near-real-time observations of PM{2.5} have historically been restricted by cost and access.
 As a result, many cities rely only on a single PM{2.5} monitor (or none at all) provided by governmental networks.
 These Federal Equivalent Method (FEM) monitors are expensive, require a large shelter, and require regular maintenance to provide accurate and reliable data.
-However, rigorous testing and standardization ensures FEM observations are equivalent to reference monitoring methods at 24-hour averages.
+However, rigorous testing and standardization ensures FEM observations are equivalent to reference monitoring methods.
 Recently, a growing interest in low-cost/small sensor technology has allowed for a rapid expansion of observation networks.
+However, these low-cost sensors are not as accurate as the FEM monitors, necessitating additional processing and testing before knowing how to interpret their data and understanding how they may be used (Datta et. al, 2020; Zamora et. al 2019).